lawnjelly/godot-splerger/README.md

 use_local_space : bool = false,
 delete_orig : bool = true):
 ```
+For instance, on the x axis, if using world space (`use_local_space` set to false), if the AABB of the object is 10 units, and you set the grid size to 1.0, it will attempt approx 10 splits on that axis.
+If it reports not enough splits, then the grid_size is too large to split the AABB of the object.

 _Note only supports single surface meshes so far._
 ## Splitting many meshes by Grid
 You can also split multiple MeshInstance with one command: